Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Athens Encounter 2.md

 The silence deafens.
 - Will Epaminondas speak up?
 ## Scene 5: Underground Crime
+### Theodore
 In an underground temple somewhere in Athens, a hooded figure sits atop a small, humble throne made of black and white marble, split exactly down the middle.
 Behind and above the figure looms a split black-white marble giant, dressed in a simple toga of neutral gray stone.
 The statue seems normal, human, except for the head - on it are carved two faces, one of bliss and one of agony, adorning two sides of the statues head.
+The figure pulls back his hood to reveal a pale white face, riddled with scars that range from a ghostly white to angry red.
-The figure speaks to a man knelt below him, flanked by two guards wearing black togas and adorned in bronze bull masks - "I hear "
+He speaks to a young man knelt below him, flanked by two guards wearing black togas and adorned in bronze bull masks - "I hear you approached some of my men wanting to hire a squad.
+You should know we do not take these things lightly.
+We heard what happened to your father.
+Can we trust you?"

+- "I am Hector Pantazis, son of Janus and commander of the Athens phalanx of the Cult of the Bull"
+- Hector wants Theodore to join the cult as a spy of sorts, eavesdropping on the comings and goings in the Parthenon.
+- There is a surprise at the peak of the festival ceremonies

 ![[Akropolis.png | 300]]